magenta-cuda/alt-w3tc-minify/README.md

 use based on the template used to generate the web page.
 This template can be dynamically changed using the filter "template_include".
 Unfortunately, W3TC continues to use the initial template that WordPress selected and not the dynamically selected template of the filter "template_include".

 Further, since the minified file is selected based on the template used to generate the webpage, W3TC is assuming that the JavaScript files used by all web pages generated from the same template are the same.
 On many modern WordPress web pages this isn't true.
 A JavaScript file can be dynamically included in a web page.
-E'g., "admin-bar.js" is included on a web page only if the administrator is logged in.
+E.g., "admin-bar.js" is included on a web page only if the administrator is logged in.

+## auto mode

 WT3C 0.9.7.5 in "Auto Minify" mode also does not batch the "localize", "translation", "before" and "after" inline <script> elements.
 Rather it stops